brandur/sorg/content/drafts/cloud-databases.md

 title: A Comparison of Advanced Modern Cloud Databases
 published_at: 2017-05-19T15:54:21Z
 location: San Francisco
-hook: A non-exhaustive primer of some modern cloud database solutions (as of 2017).
+hook: A non-exhaustive primer of modern cloud database solutions like Aurora, Cosmos, and Spanner.
 ---

 In the last few years we've seen the emergency of some